Tis the season dear readers (fala-lala-lah-lalah-la-lah!)

 Unlike the West, it’s only due to tradition and not due to the reputation of Greeks doing things the last minute, that children receive their presents on New Year’s Day instead of Christmas.
 Who they expect?
 St Basil (Agios Vassilis) instead of Santa Claus.
 What will he bring?
 Toys and standard Christmas-y gifts most likely, although some parts of Greece -like Crete- have a more ‘practical’ approach; they gift money.
 In this way, parents and relatives often find a way out of Christmas shopping with “kali chera” (or “good hand”, as it’s called).
 This tradition goes back to the days when toy shops were scarce – and where money wasn’t available, children had to settle with pastries, cakes and cookies.
 (So, no motive to be ‘good’ all year…!)

-Stay in bed and make the most of your afternoons in Athens
+Stay in bed and make the most of your evenings in Athens

 #6 Cake with Surprises!